Characters are not part of the story…they are the story.

 You might be familiar with our show-don’t-tell writing guides— our Descriptive Thesaurus collection.
 Each book takes an important aspect of storytelling and dives deep into it, showing you how to use that element in a story.
 Most of our guides focus on characters because they are the GODS OF STORY.

-But here’s a secret…only some of our completed thesaurus guides are available in book format.
-Almost all of them, however, are at One Stop for Writers, our site that pairs writers with incredibly helpful tools and resources to make writing so much easier.
+But here’s a secret…only some of our completed thesaurus guides are in book format.
+A far larger collection lives at One Stop for Writers, our site that pairs writers with incredibly helpful tools and resources to make writing so much easier.

 The One Stop for Writers Database can help you brainstorm: